What's in this module?

 • Researching

-Collect and analyse client information to identify patterns and insights, and form hypotheses.
+Collecting and analysing client information to identify patterns and insights and form hypotheses.

 Instructor(s)